Intermittent Fasting | Powerful Tool to Balance The Body

 Because the practice’s antioxidant-like effects can reduce inflammation, this, in turn, can subtly support the lowering of high blood pressure.
 Branching out from this too (with the help of yet another study), intermittent fasting could play a role in reducing the risk of stroke, which also occurs due to high blood pressure.

-INTERMITTENT FASTING COULD HELP PROTECT THE BRAIN
+HELP PROTECT THE BRAIN

 Is stroke risk the only threat to brain health that intermittent fasting could possibly protect against?
 Not so.